weapons-and-armor

 Weapon Drills and Repetition

 Modern martial arts schools that teach ninja weaponry continue to use these drill-based methods.
 Students report improvements in reaction time, coordination, and overall athleticism.
-The principles of lightweight weapon training—economy of motion, explosive speed, and balanced recovery—are directly transferable to sports such as fencing, kendo, and even competitive fighting sports.
+The principles of lightweight weapon training—economy of motion, explosive speed, and balanced recovery—transfer directly to sports such as fencing, kendo, and competitive fighting sports.

 Evolution Through the Centuries